 Jesus possesses all these characteristics as a good and perfect King, in fact He is the King of kings and Lord of Lords!
 He is the ultimate!
 Let your mind ponder His greatness for a minute, you’ll soon find that His glory is infinite……

-The reason I want you to dwell on His Greatness and to recieve a better understanding of who He truly is; is because our perception of God directly impacts our perception of ourselves.
-If we perceive God as an angry judge, then we are more likely to perceive ourselves as objects of His wrath.
-If we see Him as a loving redeeming Creator, then it becomes easier to pecieve ourselves as being loved and redeemed.
+The reason I want you to dwell on His Greatness and to receive a better understanding of who He truly is; is because our perception of God directly impacts our perception of ourselves.
+If we perceive God as an angry judge, then we are more likely to perceive ourselves as objects wrath.
+If we see Him as a loving redeeming Creator, then it becomes easier to perceive ourselves as being loved and redeemed.

 Let me digress a little to further make my point…..
-Did you know that the original name for the devil literally means Slanderer, To Slander, means to tell lies about someone that in order to ruin their reputation.
-It is therefore easy to see that it is the nature of the devil to tell lies about God in order to ruin His reputation.
+Did you know that the original name for the devil literally means Slanderer.
+To Slander, means to tell lies about someone that in order to ruin their reputation.
+Therefore, we see that it is the nature of the devil to tell lies about God in order to ruin His reputation.

 Dear friends, your view of Jesus as King of kings and Lord of lords is vital for the progress of your life, don’t let the devil rob you with lies about the nature of God as he has lied to the world and kept it in prison to decay.

-In conclusion, Jesus came to the earth to die as a suffering servant, that’s why He allowed himself to be crucified, but now that He is risen from the dead, He has all Authority and power in His hand and is no longer subject to any government or authority.
+Jesus came to the earth to die as a suffering servant.
+That’s why He allowed himself to be crucified.
+But now that He is risen from the dead, He has all Authority and power in His hand.
+He is no longer subject to any government or authority.
 This powerful King Jesus is the one you submit to and He is the one living on the inside of you.